AppliedEnergistics/Applied-Energistics-2/.github/CONTRIBUTING.md

     from our issue tracker.
 The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.
 ````
 * Always fully test your changes.
-If they are large engouh in scope, then fully test AE2.
+If they are large enough in scope, then fully test AE2.
 * Describing the process you used to test your changes in detail will help speed up this process.

 ## Making Trivial Changes

 ### Documentation

-For changes of a trivial nature to comments and documentation, it is not
-always necessary to create a new issue.
-In this case, it is
+For changes of a trivial nature to comments and documentation, it is not always necessary to create a new issue.
-appropriate to start the first line of a commit with '(doc)' instead of
-a ticket number.
+We usually use `squash and merge`.
+This allows us to easily append the PR number for future reference.

 ````
-    (doc) Add documentation commit example to CONTRIBUTING
+    Add documentation commit example to CONTRIBUTING

     There is no example for contributing a documentation commit to the Puppet repository.
 This is a problem because the contributor